Frequently Asked Questions

 In an Obesity journal supplement published concurrently with the conference, on the app, and also on this website, under Abstracts and Interactive Schedule.

 Acceptance and rejection emails come from [email protected] and go to the SUBMITTER of the abstract.
 If you were not the one who submitted it, check with that person.
 If you were, check junk/spam.
-For the March Call for Abstracts, emails go out in mid-July.
-For the June Call for Late-Breaking Abstracts, emails go out in mid-September.
+For the March/April Call for Abstracts, emails go out in late June/early July.
+For the June/July Call for Late-Breaking Abstracts, emails go out in early September.
 If it is past those dates, please email [email protected].

 Yes, all oral and poster presenters must register at regular registration prices.
 Co-authors are not required to register.